-As the COVID-19 pandemic continues on, companies are settling into new ways of managing their workforce.
+Companies today are settling into new ways of managing their workforce.
 Many are relying more heavily on contingent workers, a pool of talent that has the flexibility and skillsets needed to fill key functions quickly and efficiently.

 Independent professionals are a growing group of talent, and their skills are in high demand.
 In order to attract and retain the very best independent talent, organizations must structure policies, procedures, and engagement practices accordingly.
 Below, we take a look at five ways enterprise managers can better engage top talent.

-1. Value Their Work
+1. Recognize the Value of Their Work

 More than anything else, independent professionals seek to work with a client who values their work—95% say valuing their work is either very important or important.
 Create a positive environment for independents by treating them with respect, providing honest feedback, and letting them know their contributions are appreciated.
 Simple actions like responsiveness and clear communication will go far in helping independents feel satisfied with their choice in client partnership.